6 Years Ago, I Moved to Spain. You Won’t Believe What’s Happened. [Part 5/9 – Year Three: Silver Lining]

 But I couldn’t stop.

 I had to keep working.
-I had to pay rent for my apartment and tuition for a Master’s degree.
-And now, I had to save money for tickets to see my long-distance boyfriend every few months.
+I had to pay rent for my apartment, and now, tuition for a Master’s degree.

 On top of that, my grandmother passed away.